Contents

 Long-Term Exposure

 Long-term exposure to rain can lead to serious damage to various materials, particularly those used in construction and outdoor settings.
 One such material is plywood, a common choice for many construction and home improvement projects.
-However, plywood is not immune to the damaging effects of prolonged exposure to rain.
-Over time, this exposure can cause the plywood to warp, forming irregularities in shape that may compromise its function.
-In addition to warping, there is also the potential for cracking, where noticeable fissures appear on the surface of the plywood.
+However, layered wood is not immune to the damaging effects of prolonged exposure to rain.
+Over time, this exposure can cause the wood board to warp, forming irregularities in shape that may compromise its function.
+In addition to warping, there is also the potential for cracking, where noticeable fissures appear on the surface of the pressed wood.
 Lastly, and perhaps most significantly, the plywood could rot.
-Rotting is a serious issue as it significantly diminishes the structural integrity of the plywood, making it unsuitable for most, if not all, of its intended uses.
+Rotting is a serious issue as it significantly diminishes the structural integrity of the layered wood, making it unsuitable for most, if not all, of its intended uses.
 This rotting can lead to a situation where the plywood is not only unusable but also potentially dangerous, as its failure could lead to further damage or injury.

 Measures to Protect Plywood from Rain